rheedhar/RNAB/README.md

 ## Introduction
 ***RNAB***  is a personal budget app that helps you to create, manage, and track your finances.
-I created this app to address some of the challenges and frustrations I had with the popular *YNAB(You Need A Budget)* app.
+I created this app to address some of the limitations I had with the popular *YNAB(You Need A Budget)* app.
 This was also a fun way for me to practice my java and web development skills.